-Visiting Kotor does not only imply visiting the old part of the city.
+Kotor is a special city not only in Montenegro but in entire Europe and the world.
+However, traveling to Kotor does not only imply seeing the old part on a quick visit.
 It is ideal for a weekend trip or a two-week vacation, really.
-If you are wondering where to go and what to do in Kotor, I would love to share a list of my favorite things that I believe are great for the first acquaintance with this beautiful city.
+If you are wondering where to go and what to do in Kotor on any visit, I would love to share a list of my favorite things.
+There are a lot of activities for any type of traveler!

 In this post, I am sharing information only on Kotor attractions and sightseeing.
 If you are also looking for more tips on Montenegro travel, check my other posts or see travel resources for Montenegro at the end of the article.